AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/download-assets-from-aem.md

 >Recipients of emails must be members of the `dam-users` group to access the ZIP download link in the email message.
 To be able to download the assets, the members must have permissions to launch workflows that trigger downloading of assets.
 -->

-Non è possibile scaricare i tipi di risorse Set immagini, Set 360 gradi, Set di file multimediali diversi e Set carosello.
+Non è possibile scaricare i seguenti tipi di risorse: Set di immagini, set 360 gradi, set di file multimediali diversi e set carosello.

-Per scaricare le risorse di Experience Manager, utilizza i seguenti metodi:
+Puoi scaricare risorse da Experience Manager utilizzando i seguenti metodi:

 <!-- * [Link Share](#link-share-download) -->